enalisnick/mixture_of_skew_t/README.md

-# mixture_of_skew_t
+# Mixtures of Multivarite Skew Student-t Distributions

-Implementation of EM for a Mixture of Skew (Multivariate) Student-t Distributions
+This repository is a Python implementation of EM for ML estimation of a mixture of skew (multivariate) Student-t distributions.